Gorium/Gorium/README.md

 ## 🛠 Skills & Technologies

-I've used a large [] of languages && tools:
+I believe that even having minor understanding of a lot of moving components can make you a better problem solver, hence I try to learn a large amount of languages && tools:

 ### Programming Languages